tiffrobo/exchange-new/privacy.md

 Private incident information will never be shared with donors or other stakeholders.
 Donors will only be privy to threat notifications and quantitative project monitoring data such as number of incidents dealt with.
 Non-sensitive information related to community threats will be extracted from incidents and shared as a community alert, in order to help prevent other partners avoid similar incidents.
 Sensitive incident information may be shared privately with specific partners if they are at risk from the incident.
 All sharing of information will be conducted in coordination and with the approval of the partners concerned.
 However, where a vulnerability may seriously affect the security of DSX partners, and the relevant partner is non responsive, we reserve the right to notify the affected stakeholders.
 (See Vulnerability Disclosure Policy below)

-DSX and the providers we work with will handle all information responsibly and protect it against inadvertent disclosure to unauthorised parties.
+DSX and the providers we work with will handle all information responsibly and protect it against inadvertent disclosure to unauthorized parties.
 Sensitive information will be kept and sent only in encrypted formats or over secure channels – this explicitly includes back-ups of sensitive information.

 ## Vulnerability Disclosure Policy